Richardaeld/MonaMemorabilia/README.md

 #### Assumption(s):
 1. Know that vendor extensions will not validate and can be ignored.
 1. Know that not all warnings given will show code that requires change.
-1. Know that external resources, like Bootstrap, return errors and warnings that do not concern this process.
+1. Know that external resources, like Bootstrap, will return errors and warnings that do not concern this process.

 #### Testing Steps:
-1. Open the website that needs a html and css code check, copy its index link, and leave open.
+1. Open the website that needs an html and css code check, copy its index link, and leave the tab open.
-1. Open another tab in browser and go to [W3C Markup Validation Service](https://validator.w3.org/).
+1. Open another tab in the browser and go to [W3C Markup Validation Service](https://validator.w3.org/).
-1. Paste the link of a page requiring a html code check into W3C's **validation bar** and submit it to see what W3C finds.
+1. Paste the link of a page requiring an html code check into W3C's **validation bar** and submit it to see what W3C finds.
 1. Document errors and warnings that need to be corrected.
 1. Repeat steps three and four until all pages have been checked in W3C.
 1. Open a new browser tab and go to  [Jigsaw (CSS Validation Service)](https://jigsaw.w3.org/css-validator/).